reclaimingmytime/schedule/README.md

 | `W`      | Next Week     |
 | `Enter`  | Current Week  |

-Note: Arrow keys are not used in order to not to interfere with any keyboard-based scrolling.
+Note: Arrow keys as a shortcut would interfere with keyboard-based scrolling.

 ### Touch navigation